supersoftware1214/smart-mirror/README.md

-# smart-mirror
+# ng2-electron
-Uses electron and angular 2
+Using Angular2 with Electron